nesteagle/typescript/html/game/roadmap.md

 # Easier way to find upgrades --TODO -- maybe search system? will expand further

-# Merge all textboxes and simplify code --PRIORITY
+# Merge all textboxes and simplify code --PRIORITY, nearly done

+# ^ BUG FIXES

 # Improve Upgrade tree and add more settings